marinasguarino/Big_Data_course/README.md

-# Excercises and solutions from learning machine
+# Excercises and solutions from the Learning Machine (a total of 5 days).